Robotic Processing Automation

 Document processing is not a new discipline for many businesses.
 It is the process of capturing information from documents (digital or physical) and storing that information on a computer to draw value and insight from it.

 Much like manual data entry, manual document processing can't be relied on for smooth and precise data extraction.
-Human errors are common, and processing hundreds of documents for information verification, further analysis is a challenging feat to achieve, no matter how efficient your workforce strives to be.
+Human errors are common, and processing hundreds of documents for information verification fand urther analysis is a challenging feat to achieve, no matter how efficient your workforce strives to be.

 IDP consists of five steps:-

-Next, required data is pulled from classified documents and is entered in the pertinent database for further use.
+• Extraction: Next, required data is pulled from classified documents and entered into the pertinent database for further use.
 The type of data being extracted is also described in this step- names, numbers, addresses, etc.

-All the retrieved information is verified for authenticity and accuracy.
+• Data Validation: All the retrieved information is verified for authenticity and accuracy.
 IDPs employ external databases and glossaries to validate collected information and check for discrepancies.
 Any inaccuracies found are sent for human evaluation and corrections.
-This step also helps IDP software to update their database and improve their AI algorithms.
+This step also helps IDP software to update its database and improve its AI algorithms.

 1. Accounting